mcollu/scube/docs/source/index.rst

       - if Which_out is yaml, then the parameter name, in the WEIS  output yaml file, to be checked against the contraint should be specified here, using a *dot notation for nested keys*, also known as *hierarchical (dotted path) notation* (see Appendix)
       - if Which_out is xlsx, then the parameter name, in the WEIS output xlsx file, to be checked against the contraint should be specified here.
       - if Wich_out is scube_fun, then the name of the scube_fun (scube postprocessing function implemented to derived the parameter value to be compared against the constraint) is here specified. <ADD HERE LINK TO SECTION SPECIFYING HOW TO CREATE NEW POSTPROCESSING FUNCTION>

-B) Use the new constraint
+- Use the new constraint
    - Open scube/data/CNSTR.xlsx
    - Go to the constraints_Axy_L0z tab, where you would like to add the constraint
    - Add the constraint:
       - ID: add a number after the existing one
       - Constraint: click on the drop-down menu arrow, and choose the constraint you just created (Example: "Max_twr_1st_fa_freq")
       - Units: specify the unit of measure in which the constraint value (see next column) is specified
       - Value: give the numerical value of the constraints

 Running and Analysis
 ====================